sleepepi/howto/3000-provisioning/3100-request-a-virtual-machine.md

 ## 3100 Request a Virtual Machine

-New virtual machines are requested using the form found at [Research Computing - DIPR Signup](https://rc.partners.org/dipr_signup).
+New virtual machines are requested using the form found at [Research Computing Core Services](https://rcservices.partners.org/).

 Enter your own information for **Primary User** section.